papivot/pace-docs/PKS Workload Deployment using Helm.md

 > `helm install stable/grafana --namespace monitoring --name grafana --set sidecar.datasources.enabled=true,service.type=LoadBalancer`

 Wait for a few minutes.
-A new LoadBalancer will be created in your IaaS and you can access the Grafana UI using the load balancer IP/DNS.
+A new LoadBalancer will be created in your IaaS, and you can access the Grafana UI using the load balancer IP/DNS.

 > `kubectl get service -n monitoring`